courtneyjchen/courtneyjchen/README.md

 📝 I'm currently taking a GenAI course, where I'm learning how to train, deploy, and use LLMs.

-⚡️ My hobbies include being working out, cooking, reading, and playing pickleball.
+⚡️ My hobbies include working out, cooking, reading, and playing pickleball.

 🤝 Connect with me on [LinkedIn](https://www.linkedin.com/in/courtneyjchen/)